 - “.. the end-of-month March sight [held by DeBeers] saw an almost unprecedented refusal in excess of 30%, showing distinct sightholder realization that at current rough (and polished) diamond price levels there is an inherent inability to create sustainable profitability.
 Purchases were limited to minimal quantities necessary.”

-A recent article pointed that the company’s recurring issues consists of margin compression and credit crunch faced by the manufacturing midstream. (read here) Both manufacturing and the retail diamond trade were down in March and April.
+A recent article pointed that the company’s recurring issues consist of margin compression and credit crunch faced by the manufacturing midstream. (read here) Both manufacturing and the retail diamond trade were down in March and April.

-Nevertheless the JCK Las Vegas generated a high degree of interest for Sarine Products.
+Nevertheless, the JCK Las Vegas generated a high degree of interest for Sarine Products.
 And De Beers lowered prices (for selected rough diamond buyers) and buyers bought more stones.

 Sarine is optimistic about its future prospect and stated that they are witnessing indications of a gradual return to normal in the industry (after JCK 2015 ), and they hope that this trend will continue. (read here)

 If there are ways to differentiate a lab made diamond from a real natural diamond (which there are, using advanced test methods), there will always be a niche for natural diamonds.
-It is after all a symbol of eternal love.
+It is, after all, a symbol of eternal love.

 Synthetic diamonds can never replace that role (especially in the jewelry industry).
-I believe that the price of real diamond will probably not be affected much, but price of synthetic diamonds (with increased availability) will drop.
+I believe that the price of the real diamond will probably not be affected much, but the price of synthetic diamonds (with increased availability) will drop.

 The reasoning for this is that the real value of a diamond comes in the form of our perception of its value.
 Much in the same way that synthetic pearls and fake leather did not dampen the demand for the authentic, natural equivalents, so too natural diamonds will not be easily replaced.